 If you are normal and in good health, there is nothing you can do to make your baseline better.

-Randomly reading some of the advice on boosting the immune system yields Dr Phil level inanities that are trivial yet true.
-Get a good nights sleep.
+Randomly reading some of the advice on boosting the immune system yields Dr. Phil-level inanities that are trivial yet true.
+Get a good night’s sleep.
 Duh.
 Exercise regularly.
 Double duh.
-Avoid being a a fat ass couch potato American whose idea of exercise is driving to Burger King for a triple whopper with extra large fries.
+Avoid being a fat ass couch potato American whose idea of exercise is driving to Burger King for a triple Whopper with extra-large fries.
 What a concept.
 Don’t smoke or drink.
-These sites often intermix common, well known beneficial life style changes with all sorts of nonsense.
+These sites often intermix common, well-known beneficial lifestyle changes with all sorts of nonsense.

 There are numerous quack nostrums that allegedly boost your immune system.
 Exactly what is boosted and how is a mystery.
 Perhaps you are filled with toxins, then any number of detoxification regimens can improve your immune function.
 How precisely?
 Another mystery.

 All the classic quack interventions: chiropractic, homeopathy, acupuncture, can also boost your immune system by, you know, changing some energy vibration or unblocking something or other.
-In fact one of the amazing things is that as best I can tell, there is no quack practice that someone, somewhere, says will boost your immune system.
+In fact one of the amazing things is that as best I can tell, there is no quack practice that someone, somewhere, will not say boosts your immune system.

 I suspect that if one were to do all these interventions as once, your immune system would be raised to such a high level of activation that you would probably spontaneously combust.
 You heard it here first: the reason for spontaneous combustion is multiple, simultaneous boostings of the immune system.